 Dutch food may not be as well-known as French or Chinese cuisine but there are many local delights which should be tried at least once when traveling to the land of tulips.
 After living there for six months, I still hold some of these delicious pieces of culinary heaven close to my heart.

 Here are 15 Dutch foods to try in The Netherlands… once.. twice and three times over!

 These small, fluffy puffed pancakes are usually made with yeast and buckwheat flour and are prepared in a special pan with several shallow indentations to hold the batter.
 Typically topped with powdered sugar and butter, this traditional Dutch food is consumed more often in fall and winter (image source).

-This is one of my absolute favorites.
-Dutch appeltaart is known for its delicious cakeish bottom and lattice constructed top; together with cinnamon, sugar and lemon-flavored-apple-sliced filling.
+This is one of my absolute favourites.
+Dutch appeltaart is known for its delicious cake-like bottom and lattice constructed top; together with cinnamon, sugar and lemon-flavored-apple-sliced filling.
 Each slice is usually served with a dollop of whipped cream (image source).

 These are one of the more popular pub snacks consisting of deep fried crispy meatballs, served with mustard for dipping (image source).

 Made with ground meat, spices and salt; this sausage is usually served with other dishes such as stamppot (image source).